michaelhly/michaelhly.github.io/_posts/train-llm-one.md

 From above we see that the `BertTokenizer` from [Hugging Face](https://huggingface.co/bert-base-cased) took our sentence and spat out three sets of numbers:

-- `input_ids`: The unique identifiers of the tokens in a sentence.
+`input_ids`: The unique identifiers of the tokens in a sentence.\
-- `attention_mask`: Binary values indicating if the token should be acknowledged or ignored by the model. _1_ indicates a token that the model should acknowledge, _0_ indicates a padded token.
-- `token_type_ids`: Identifiers describing which sequence a token belongs to if we provide the tokenizer more than one sentence.
+`token_type_ids`: Identifiers describing which sequence a token belongs to if we provide the tokenizer more than one sentence.\
+`attention_mask`: Binary values indicating if the token should be acknowledged or ignored by the model.

+- _1_ indicates a token that the model should acknowledge.
+- _0_ indicates a padded token and should be ignored.

 Our model will take in these sets of numbers as inputs during the training process.

-In the next part, we'll look at the training arguments we should set when trainiing our language model and explore metrics we should track to evaluate our training process.
+In the next part, we'll look at the training arguments we should set when training our language model and explore metrics we should track to evaluate our training process.